 Pick up the Backbone Trail and go west up the center of the V formed by the intersection of Stunt Road and Schueren Road.
 If you walk a short way down Stunt Road (descending 25 feet), you’ll find a sign for the Stunt Peak Trail marking another start to the Backbone Trail to Saddle Peak.
 These two routes quickly merge.
 After a short distance, the Backbone Trail crosses a section of pavement to the left of a large municipal water tank.
 Beyond, the trail becomes a single track, which gradually ascends the east side of Saddle Peak.

 Just 0.7 miles from the start, turn left at a junction with a trail heading to the summit.
-Straight ahead the Backbone Trail continues down to Piuma Road (and further to Malibu Canyon Road).
+Straight ahead the Backbone Trail continues down to Piuma Road (and farther to Malibu Canyon Road).
 Hikers can take this section of the Backbone Trail to reach Saddle Peak from Stunt High Trail.

 Looking back down the Backbone Trail